 Observation: No mention is made of a prior provision that would tax unrealized appreciation on assets held at death to the extent the gains exceeded $10 million.

-Proposals affecting businesses
+Administration proposals affecting businesses

 The business tax proposals continue the approach of broadening the base and lowering tax rates in support of the goals to simplify the tax structure and grow the economy.
 They also call for a switch to a territorial tax system that would “level the playing field for American companies.”